Letarged/backupDIP/README.md

 There are two more keys, which are recognized by the framework, providing the user with flexibility in creating new modules:
 * **`'additional'`** - Path of a python function according to rules described above.
-This function provides a way for the user to perform any actions which wouldn't be possible due to strict rules of the framework.
+This function provides a way for the user to perform any actions which wouldn't be otherwise possible due to strict rules of the framework.
 It takes 6 arguments, returns nothing:
-	1.	*type:string* - command which was created in the function specified in 'command', so it can returns an empty string if it's not needed here (and the execution of the docker image is suppressed by `'image' : None` or by ``'_abort_regular_run'`` (see below)
+	1.	*type:string* - command which was created in the function specified in 'command', so the funtion for creating the command can simply return an empty string if it's not needed here (and the execution of the docker image is suppressed by `'image' : None` or by ``'_abort_regular_run'`` (see below)
 	2.	*type:string* - target
 	3.	*type:port* - port
 	4.	*type:dict* - the module with all the "key-vale" pairs